seance/paraverse/pages/arcane-and-divine.md

 >
 > A character's Spell sustain value is 4.
 They could sustain spells with Sustained(1) and Sustained(2), and still have 1 spell sustain point (4 - 1 - 2 = 1) available for another sustained spell.

+## Non-Combat (Unhurried?)
+Spells and Prayers

+Cannot be cast in combat, need some time, but won't progress the watch.

 ## Ritual Spells and Prayers

 A spell or prayer with the *Ritual* keyword require a more complex ritual cast or recital.
 Such spells or prayers take one [watch](time-and-space#watches) to cast or recite.